How to Achieve Higher Sales Commissions

 “55% of the people making their living in sales don’t have the right skills to be successful.”4

 Training and development: The importance of this cannot be overstated.
 Baking in the opportunity to acquire new skills during the working week, or improve on existing ones is not just about ticking a box on a job description sheet – it’s about making your team better and more confident at their role and in turn, more effective at sales and negotiation.
 It also is a demonstration that as a business, you’re genuinely invested in the people that work for you.
 Coaching your team to excellence cannot be stressed enough in terms of quick hacks to sales commission gold.
-Giving a rookie the knowledge to be more confident or explaining the long game to impatient sellers may just be the development required to secure those sales.
+Giving a rookie the knowledge to be more confident, how to be good at commission sales, or explaining the long game to impatient sellers may just be the development required to secure those sales.

 “The average company spends $10K - $15K hiring an individual and only $2K a year in sales training”5